juanchomdiaz/nextjs-github-users/README.md

 See it running live in Heroku: https://github-users-browser.herokuapp.com/users

-### Before running
-Create a .env.local file using the .env.local.example file as the template.
-Create a Github Auth Token and set in your .env.local file.
-Documentation about creating a github token [is here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+Now using a reverse proxy.

-### How to run?
+## How to run?

 - npm install